sporto/elm-tutorial/en/01-foundations/01-hello.md

 ### main

-Front end applications in Elm starts on a `main` function. `main` is a function that returns an element to draw into the page.
+Front end applications in Elm start on a function called `main`. `main` is a function that returns an element to draw into the page.
 In this case it returns an Html element (created by using `text`).

 ### elm reactor